 Williamson additionally apologized Thursday inside the interview for formerly calling medical melancholy “a rip-off” even as on a podcast, acknowledging that it became “a glib remark” that changed into “wrong of me to mention.”

-“I even have by no means argued that all of us who is on an antidepressant should get off an antidepressant,” she said, adding that she becomes no longer “a few Tom Cruise approximately antidepressants.”
+“I have by no means argued that all of us who is on an antidepressant should get off an antidepressant,” she said, adding that she becomes no longer “a few Tom Cruise approximately antidepressants.”

-When Cooper asked about Williamson’s remarks after late fashion designer Kate Spade’s dying — wherein she puzzled “what number of public personalities on antidepressants need to hold themselves earlier than the FDA does something” — Williamson referenced Food and Drug Administration warnings that antidepressants could boom suicidal ideations for sufferers below 25.
+When Cooper asked about Williamson’s remarks after late fashion designer Kate Spade’s death — wherein she puzzled “what number of public personalities on antidepressants need to hold themselves earlier than the FDA does something” — Williamson referenced Food and Drug Administration warnings that antidepressants could boom suicidal ideations for sufferers below 25.

 Williamson also argued that a clergy member or “a nonsecular person is just as certified an professional to talk approximately problems of deep sadness, even despair” as a clinical expert.